pandosme/pandosme.github.io/docs/_posts/2024-09-13-Hand-Gestures.md

 [Download Beta 1](https://www.dropbox.com/scl/fi/92rsm7zkqxlaqvxlfq038/HandGestures.zip?rlkey=ukyzhemobwgncuw2zi47099f6&st=y1r6ictd&dl=1)

 Integrate by monitoring the events from camera or have the camera send MQTT on the event.

+This ACAP is mainly for fun and inspiration.
+I would love to hear what the uses cases may be and how to improve it.

 ### Demonstration video
+Sorry if the ACAP will obscure the hand gestures but you can still see what I am doing in the window.
 {% include youtube.html id="GYcOC71_BoM" %}

 ![image](https://api.aintegration.team/image/hand)